-I use several different hosting companies.
+I’ve used several different hosting companies.
 One that I haven’t written about before is ICDSoft.
-I don’t recommend them to customers because they don’t offer telephone support.
-However if you’re an experienced developer, this is a great host.
+I didn’t recommend them to customers because they didn’t offer telephone support.
+Other than that they were a great host.

-Uncharacteristically, ICDSoft was down last week.
+Uncharacteristically, the ICDSoft servers went down one time.
 I discovered that they were experiencing a DDoS or distributed denial-of-service attack.
 That obviously sounds bad, but what does that mean?

 The attack lasted about twelve hours.
 After that my sites were back up and running fine.